omeka/classic-enduser/1x_documentation/Creating_an_Element_Set.md

 ---
-title: Creating an Element Set
+title: Creating an Element Set in Omeka Classic 1x
 ---
 *This documentation is for Omeka Classic versions 1.0-1.5*